azu/bluenotiondb/README.md

 # bluenotiondb

-Sync any service to Notion.
+BluenotionDB Sync any service to Notion using Cron services like GitHub Actions.

 ## Purpose